 From November the Winter opening times are 10am - 4pm Tuesdays to Saturdays only.
 Last admission to the museum 3.30pm.
 From early January until February half term the three showrooms and shop are open.
 The museum is open by appointment.
 For extra opening times around Christmas please contact the pottery.

 With a changing series of exhibitions throughout the year the Tate Gallery and Barbara Hepworth Gardens are a must for visitors to St Ives.

 Guests staying with St Ives Holidays are given a voucher entitling them to 50% Discount on entry to The Tate, St Ives (Barbara Hepworth Gallery and Garden).

-Open Year round, the Barbara Hepworth Museum and Sculpture Garden is based at Trewyn studios where she worked from from 1949 until her death in 1975.
+The Barbara Hepworth Museum and Sculpture Garden is based at Trewyn studios where she worked from from 1949 until her death in 1975.
 The museum displays sculptures in bronze, stone and wood along with paintings, drawings and archive material.
 The Barbara Hepworth Museum is closed for essential building maintenance until Spring 2018.View website

 The School of Painting

 Since its creation in 1938 the St Ives school of painting has run courses for artists of all levels in its historic buildings.View website

 The museum contains a varied collection relating to the local town including exhibitions on fishing, farming and mining.

 The musem is located in Wheal Dream just a few metres around the coast from Smeaton's Pier.

 Open Easter to end of October half term.